2024 ASSG AWARDS ENTRY GUIDELINES

 ADDITIONAL INFORMATION

-Entries in this category may be eligible for additional craft awards; Best Sound Recording, Sound Editing, Sound Mixing.
+Entries in this category may be eligible for additional craft awards; Best Production Sound, Sound Editing, Sound Mixing, Music Production.
 If you wish to submit in these categories, this will need to be indicated at the time of submission and meet the relevant requirements.

-AWARD CATEGORY DEFINITION AND QUALIFICATIONSThe ASSG Award for Children’s or Animated Series must demonstrate exemplary sound recording, sound editing, and sound mixing for a single episode.
+The ASSG Award for Children’s or Animation must demonstrate exemplary sound recording, sound editing, and sound mixing for a single episode or film.
 Only ONE episode from a season can be entered.

 Any single episode of a Children’s Series (Live-Action or Animated) or Animated Series (aimed at children or adults) can be submitted for consideration in this category.

-Entries must have premiered via traditional broadcast or streaming services.
+Entries must have premiered via traditional broadcast, streaming services, or cinema.

 Examples include: “MaveriX”, “Bluey”, “Yolo”.